Muslim Council of Britain: Islamophobia in the Conservative Party

-The Muslim Council of Britain has repeatedly demanded an investigation in Islamophobia in the Conservative Party.
+The Muslim Council of Britain has repeatedly demanded an investigation into Islamophobia in the Conservative Party.
 In June 2018, the organisation said there are now "more than weekly incidents" involving Conservative candidates and representatives.
 In an open letter, the organisation told chairman Brandon Lewis he must "ensure racists and bigots have no place" in the party.
 The Conservative Muslim Forum accused the Conservative Party of a failure to take action on Islamophobia and joined calls for an independent inquiry.
 In addition, 350 mosques and 11 umbrella organisations across the UK have urged the Conservatives to launch internal inquiry into Islamophobia claims.
 In July, the organisation repeated its call for an independent inquiry into Islamophobia and accused the Conservatives of turning blind eye to Islamophobia claims.

 Unfair media coverage

 In July 2019, The Muslim Council of Britain began to launch a "campaign in Parliament for fairer media coverage".
 After viewing over 10,000 articles and TV clips, the MCB suggested that 43% of media clips portray Muslims with a negative association.
 In regards to Muslims, the British media "tended to focus on a narrow range of issues and recurrent, negative types of characterization".
 The MCB also condemned the BBC drama series Bodyguard, stating that it "pandered to stereotypes of Muslim women who wear the hijab as oppressed or subservient".